Algebraicphylogenetics/Empar/README.md

 #Overview
-**Empar** is an implementation of an MLE method based on the EM algorithm for effective estimation parameters of the (discrete-time) Markov evolutionary models.
+**Empar** is an implementation of an MLE method based on the EM algorithm for effective parameter estimation of the (discrete-time) Markov evolutionary models.

 ### Dependencies